-Increased traffic volumes as a result of LGV and HGV movements during construction are likely to give rise to a small increase in traffic movements along the B9175 to Nigg.
-The increased traffic movements could increase risk of injury or harm to pedestrians.
-The good pedestrian infrastructure along the B9175 will mean that it is highly unlikely that construction traffic movements will cause injury to pedestrians.
-Disturbance and intimidation effects of the small increase in HGV movements will be of minor magnitude, giving rise to a temporary, minor: non-significant effect.
+Increased traffic volumes as a result of LGV and HGV movements during construction are likely to give rise to increased traffic movements along the A832, B9163 and in Cromarty.
+The increased traffic movements could increase risk of injury or harm to pedestrians and cyclists.
+The minimal increase in traffic movements along with good pedestrian infrastructure in Cromarty will mean that construction impacts on pedestrians will be of minor magnitude, giving rise to a temporary, minor: non-significant effect.

-The construction traffic could interact with cyclists along the NCN1; however, the road is relatively straight with good visibility, hence the risk of injury is low.
+The construction traffic could interact with cyclists along the NCN1, where it coincides with the A832; however, the road is relatively straight with good visibility, hence the risk of injury is low.
 As with pedestrians, disturbance and intimidation effects from the small increase in HGV movements will be of minor magnitude, giving rise to a temporary, minor: non-significant effect.

 Whilst the existing ferry provides a baseline of ferry trips, the larger ferry service proposed may result in increased vehicular volumes.
 The assessment has noted however that this service is only operational during the peak periods (Summer).
-During these time periods there may be a slight detrimental impact on junction delays and driver travel times.
-The improved ferry service hopes to improve the NC500 experience for cyclists by providing an alternative route to the A9(S).
+The improved ferry service hopes to improve the NC500 experience for cyclists by providing an alternative route to the A9(N).
 There will be minor impacts on cyclists as the volume of traffic will increase marginally but will benefit from the provision of a safer cycle route.
 This will provide a beneficial, minor: non-significant permanent effect.